philippinespire/pire_ssl_data_processing/README.md

 du -h | sort -rh > <yourspecies>_ssl_afterDeleting_IntermFiles
 ```

 For Sgr, I deleted about 1Tb of data!
-(I have many treatments while making the SSL pipeline.
+(I create many treatments while making the SSL pipeline.
 You will likely delete less than that but still a substancial amount)

 Move the cleaning files into the logs dir